genesiscommunitysuccess/docs/versioned_docs/version-2022.3/00_gpalx/01_introduction/02_prerequisites.md

 # Prerequisites

 Before you start, make sure you have the relevant [hardware and software](/getting-started/quick-start/hardware-and-software/).
-Fuse has the same requirements as our other Genesis platform options.
+GPALX has the same requirements as our other Genesis platform options.

 ## Development environment